top of page

 You can alleviate the discomfort in various ways and here are my top tips.

-Wear a good, supportive bra: This can make a huge difference as when the network of breast tissue is supported it, reduces the strain place upon it.
-Try to avoid wearing a bra with under wire as this can further aggravate the tenderness.
-I recommend a good sports bra (that is just tight enough to offer support) and has a soft, fabric lining)
+Wear a good, supportive bra: This can make a huge difference as when the network of breast tissue is supported, it reduces the strain placed upon it.
+Try to avoid wearing a bra with underwire as this can further aggravate the tenderness.
+I recommend a good sports bra (that is just tight enough to offer support) and has a soft, fabric lining.

 Avoid triggers; smoking, caffeine and alcohol will all aggravate your symptoms including sore, tender breasts.

-Collagen can also help as it will improve the elasticity of the skin, so it doesn’t become so stretched when your breasts swell
+Collagen can also help as it may improve the elasticity of the skin, so it doesn’t become so stretched when your breasts swell.

 Evening primrose oil can help in some cases but does contain Omega-6 fatty acids which can cause inflammation in some people, so be sure to monitor yourself if you decide to try this.

-🩷 ANTI INFLAMMATORY medication; ibuprofen can help alleviate the pain but be sure to check with your GP before taking any medication
+Anti-inflammatory medication such as ibuprofen can help alleviate the pain, but be sure to check with your GP before taking any medication.

 🩷 TOPICAL TREATMENTS